 - If the report is rejected by the auditee, the entire process has to be repeated until the auditee accepts the tax audit report

 - If the report is accepted by the auditee, it would be successfully submitted and the auditee will get an acknowledgement number

 - The procedure for filing a tax audit report ends here and no further action is required to be taken

 What is the due date for filing the tax audit report?The audit report has to be filed on or before the 30th of November of the subsequent assessment year.
 This is for taxpayers who have engaged in an international transaction.
 For other taxpayers, the due date is the 30th of September of the subsequent assessment year.

 What happens if you fail to follow tax audit provisions?If you fail to follow tax audit provisions, a penalty of 0.5% of total sales not exceeding INR 150,000 can be levied.

 Over to youWe hope this article has helped you understand audits better.
 If you have ever been audited before, share with your fellow business leaders the lessons you’ve learnt in the comments below.

 Did you know?
-Razorpay Capital solves your cash flow challenges by financing your business growth through instant settlements and quick business loans.
+Razorpay Line of Credit solves your cash flow challenges by financing your business growth through quick short-term business loans.
 Never face a cash crunch again.